cybertaxonomy/cdm-dataportal/DEVELOPER.md

 ![](images/phpstorm-enable-drupal-support-dialog.png)

-Open the "Settings" `Ctrl + Alt + S` and open "Editor" > "Code", click on the wrench button and choose "import"
+Open the "Settings" `Ctrl + Alt + S` and open *Editor > Code Style > PHP*, click on the torque button and choose "Import Scheme..."

 ![](images/phpstorm-import-code-style.png)

+and import the setting in `/ide/phpStorm/Project.xml`.
+Click "OK".

 Open the "Settings" `Ctrl + Alt + S` and open "Directories".
 Click `modules/cdm_dataportal` to activate this folder and set it as "Resource Root":